 - Nevertheless, be careful of celebrity endorsements.
 Chinese consumers are getting more and more alert to “recommendation” which appears “too commercial”.

-- Xiaohongshu is ideal for cosmetics, fashion, and even travel.
+- Little Red Book in China is ideal for cosmetics, fashion, and even travel.
 However, the platform no longer permits products like cigarettes or sexual products.